BenjaminDelory/PE_Rhizobox_2017_data/Data/README.txt

 GENERAL INFORMATION
 -------------------

-1. Raw data used for the following paper: Alonso-Crespo et al (2021) Assembly history modulates vertical root distribution in grassland communities.
+1. Raw data used for the following paper: Alonso-Crespo et al (2021) Assembly history modulates vertical root distribution in a grassland experiment.

 2. Author Information